steveoidaho/EverythingTimes/content/posts/2018-06-12-writing-with-markdown.md

 ## For the visual learners

-If you want to get this information in video format, you can check out this video On YouTube that explains it pretty clearly.
+If you want to get this information in video format, you can check out this video on YouTube that explains it pretty clearly.

 {{< youtube 2JE66WFpaII >}}